angelstreet/virtualpytest/docs/dev/MIGRATION_SUCCESS_SUMMARY.md

 - ✅ Removed conflicting lib package from site-packages

 #### **Backend Core (40+ files)**
-- ✅ Updated all internal imports to use full `backend_core.src.` paths
+- ✅ Updated all internal imports to use full `backend_host.src.` paths
 - ✅ Updated all shared library imports to use `shared.lib.` prefix
 - ✅ Fixed legacy import paths from old monolithic structure